SpilledMilkCOM/WindowClicker/README.md

 So this app will help me beat me at my own game, AND allow you to **crush** your friends.

 A little "white hack" to FREE up your time.

+## WindowClicked  (Test App)
+This project will display where the clicker has clicked.
+This helps for multiple actions and tweaking the clicker code.